DataLabTechTV/datalabtechtv.github.io/content/posts/data-lab-infra-apps/index.md

 ## Summary

-On part 5 of this series, you'll learn how to
+On part 5 of this series, you'll learn how to use multi-project CI/CD with the GitLab Free tier, in order to provision resources like PostgreSQL databases and credentials.
+You'll also learn how easy it is to deploy your ML model with Docker, once you have the correct infrastructure setup.
+And, finally, we'll look back at the pros and cons of the implemented architecture, doing a full retrospective, and proposing a redesigned architecture to fix the pitfalls of our current design.

 <div style="position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; max-width: 100%;">
 	<iframe